Prepare your IT equipment

 How to download the PSI secure browser?

-You will need to download and install the PSI secure browser to access your exam, we recommend you do this in advance of your exam.
+You will need to download and install the PSI secure browser to access your exam, we recommend you do this in advance of your exam when you receive your login details.
 Please follow these steps:

 - Navigate to http://cii.remoteproctor.com/